All Episodes

 Unemployed can't reach operators to renew their benefits.

-Tennessee does not have and this story makes me sick.
+Tennessee does not have, and this story makes me sick.

 This story does not make me laugh.

-Tennessee does not have enough phone lines to handle all the calls about unemployment benefits, and a lot of people are understandably frustrated.
+Tennessee does not have enough phone lines to handle all the calls about unemployment benefits.

 Every time he called, he got a busy signal or an automated recording saying that nobody was able to take his call due to the high volume.